edgelesssys/constellation/docs/docs/getting-started/mini-constellation.md

 export KUBECONFIG="$PWD/constellation-admin.conf"
 ```

-It may take a minute for all cluster resources to be available.
+It may take a couple of minutes for all cluster resources to be available.
 You can check on the state of your cluster by running the following:

 ```bash